Bike & Boat Peloponnese & Saronic Gulf

 8 days / 7 nights | from/to Athens | Guided bike tours

-The Peloponnese is a Greek region steeped in history.
-The Mycenaeans, ancient Greeks, Romans, Venetians, Ottomans, and Albanians have all left their mark on the “Island of Pelops”.
-Here you will find some of the greatest archaeological sites of antiquity and the Middle Ages.
-Discover this unique, culturally rich region as well as the diverse islands of the Saronic Gulf by boat and bike!
-The three masted Thalassa will be your floating home as you travel on this one-of-a-kind journey through 5,000 years of Greek history.
+The Peloponnese is a Greek region steeped in history and home to some of the greatest archaeological sites of antiquity and the Middle Ages.
+Greeks, Romans, Venetians, Ottomans, and Albanians have all left their mark on the “Island of Pelops”.
+Discover this unique, culturally rich region along with the diverse islands of the Saronic Gulf by boat and bike The three masted Thalassa will be your floating home as you travel on this one-of-a-kind journey through 2,500 years of Greek history.

 Day 1 (Sat): Marina Zeas (Piraeus/Athens) – (Embarkation)